- Updated at

 Access-Control-Allow-Origin is weakly configured, an attacker can read the data from the target website by using another third-party website.
 Many developers use a wildcard for

-Access-Control-Allow-Origin header which allows any website to read the data from their website.
+Access-Control-Allow-Origin the header which allows any website to read the data from their website.

 The cookie values set by the application are sent by the server in the